pdimens/harpy/Getting_Started/Guides/sv_pooling.md

 category: guides
 description: Why pool samples for SV calling and when to do it
 icon: sync
+label: SV calling pooled samples
 image: https://visualpharm.com/assets/214/Merge%20Files-595b40b75ba036ed117d8636.svg
 ---

 # :icon-sync: Pooling samples for SV calling
+## TL;DR
+- Samples can be concatenated together into a single "pool" and have SV called on the pool
+- Pooling samples requires barcode deconvolution

 One of the cool benefits of linked-read data is the fact that you can call structural variants with it.
 Depending on the depth of your data, you may want (or need) to pool samples together.
 This